 SET ADB_CONFIG BINLOG_ENABLE=true; ALTER TABLE customer binlog=true; ALTER TABLE sales binlog=true;

-Create a materialized view named sales_mv_incre
+Create an incremental materialized view sales_mv_incre

 table.